 Melbourne Law School graduates are employed in a wide range of roles across many industries.
 This page offers a summary of the most recent employment outcomes of our JD graduates of 2020.

-The survey had a response rate of 90 per cent.
-This means the data is robust and gives a realistic picture of employment outcomes.
-The employers are listed in the report below.
-Despite significant impacts of COVID-19 on the job market, the class of 2018 survey results shows that our graduates remain highly competitive.
+With a response rate of 77 per cent, the survey gives a realistic picture of employment outcomes.
+Despite significant impacts of COVID-19 on the job market, the class of 2020 survey results show that our graduates remain highly competitive.

 The full survey report provides a list of the number and variety of MLS graduate employers, serving as a useful reminder about the range of potential employers and sectors in which a law degree is considered valuable.